AbsIbs/H1N1_flu_vaccine_project/README.md

 ## Project Overview

-The North Georgia Hospital System has asked us, The Radiant Gradients, if we can predict whether people received the H1N1 and seasonal flu vaccines.
+The North Georgia Hospital System has asked us, The Calc-A-Holics, if we can predict whether people received the H1N1 and seasonal flu vaccines.
 They have provided us with all the necessary data, which we will use to complete this analysis.

 ## Business Problem